-The ultimate weapon which was meant to be safe for the mankind produces global side effects including time slides and disappearances.
-The scientist behind the project and his car are zapped...
+The ultimate weapon, which was meant to be safe for humankind, produces global side-effects, including time slides and disappearances.
+The scientist behind the project and his car are ...

 See full summary »